Galileo Jovian Ring Data.

 Finding Galileo Data

-for all Galileo SSI and NIMS data, the Rings Node maintains subsets of the
+repository for all Galileo SSI and NIMS data, the Rings Node maintains subsets

 Solid State Imager